gignupg/Movie-Subtitles-First-Version/README.md

 This is the first version of [Movie Subtitles](https://chrome.google.com/webstore/detail/movie-subtitles/ifimcneililngppkpddcliecbpcgdjag).
-If you want to contribute to this project you can do so in the new [repository](https://github.com/gignupg/Movie-Subtitles)
+If you want to contribute to this project you can do so in the [new repository](https://github.com/gignupg/Movie-Subtitles)!